diglactic/laravel-breadcrumbs/README.md

 You can override this by calling `Breadcrumbs::setCurrentRoute($name, $param1, $param2...)`.

 ### Checking if a breadcrumb exists

 To check if a breadcrumb with a given name exists, call `Breadcrumbs::exists('name')`, which returns a boolean.

 ### Defining breadcrumbs in a different file

 If you don't want to use `routes/breadcrumbs.php`, you can change it in the config file.
-First initialise the config file, if you haven't already:
+First initialize the config file, if you haven't already:

 ```bash